What is Skrills?

 Validation Targets

 Validation rules depend on the target.
 Claude Code is permissive and accepts any markdown with optional frontmatter.
 Codex CLI and Copilot CLI are strict, requiring name and description fields in the YAML frontmatter.
+Cursor uses .mdc rule files where the description field is required and mode is derived from globs or alwaysApply fields.

 Architecture